 Whether taking one of the top-rated day trips from Zagreb or joining a Zagreb city tour, you will want to be prepared!
 Make sure you have the following, so that you can make the most of your trip!

 All of our recommended Zagreb tours require walking (or cycling!).
-Wear a good pair of city walking shoes so that you don’t fall behind the group!
+Wear a good pair of travel walking shoes so that you don’t fall behind the group!
 I like exploring in lightweight shoes by Columbia – and Kris likes wearing Merrell Shoes.

 Sunscreen and Hat…Raincoat and Umbrella